 Back at work now, I just about remembered the way here, but I've completely forgotten what it is that I do.

 Paul Clarke's weblog - I live in Hythe in Kent.
-Wed to Clare + father to 2, I am a full stack web developr, + I do js / Node, some ruby, other languages etc. I like pubbing, running, eating, home-automation + other diy stuff, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.
+Wed + father to 2, I am a full stack web developr, + I do js / Node, some ruby, other languages etc. I like pubbing, running, eating, home-automation + other diy stuff, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.